Evansville, Indiana: 20th and 21st centuries

 After the war, Evansville's manufacturing base of automobiles, household appliances, and farm equipment benefited from growing post-war demand.
 A growing housing demand also caused residential development to leap north and east of the city.
 However, between 1955 and 1963, a nationwide recession hit Evansville.
 Among other closures, Servel (which produced refrigerators) went out of business and Chrysler ended its local operations.
 The economy was saved from near total collapse by 28 businesses that moved into the area, including Whirlpool, Alcoa, and General Electric.

 During the final third of the 20th century, Evansville became the hub of the tri-state region's commercial, medical, and service industries.
 A 1990s economic spurt was fueled by the growth of the University of Southern Indiana.
-The arrival of giant Toyota and AK Steel manufacturing plants, as well as Casino Aztar (now Bally's), Indiana's first gaming boat, also contributed to the growth of jobs.
+The arrival of giant Toyota and AK Steel manufacturing plants into nearby Gibson and Spencer Counties respectively, as well as Casino Aztar (now Bally's), Indiana's first gaming boat, also contributed to the growth of jobs.
 As the twenty-first century began, Evansville continued in a steady pace of economic diversification and stability.

-On December 6th, 2022, in recognition of the City’s massive production efforts during World War II, it was announced that Evansville had been designated Indiana’s American World War II Heritage City by the National Parks Service.
+On December 6, 2022, in recognition of the city's massive production efforts during World War II, it was announced that Evansville had been designated Indiana's American World War II Heritage City by the National Park Service.

 Geography

 The Evansville metropolitan area, the 142nd largest in the United States, includes three Indiana counties (Posey, Vanderburgh, and Warrick) and two Kentucky counties (Henderson, and Webster).
 The metropolitan area does not include Owensboro, Kentucky, which is an adjacent metropolitan area about 30 mi southeast of Evansville.
 This area is sometimes referred to as "Kentuckiana", although it is usually referred to as the “tri-state" by the local media.
-Evansville is at 37°58'38" north, 87°33'2" west (37.977166, −87.550566).

 According to the 2010 census, Evansville has an area of 44.622 sqmi, of which 44.15 sqmi (or 98.94%) is land and 0.472 sqmi (or 1.06%) is water.